tgulu/tgulu/README.md

 🖥️

-A front-end and Android developer with a passion for building engaging digital experiences.
-I specialise in creating seamless, responsive web applications using efficient, clean code and developing Android apps with Kotlin.
+A software developer with front-end, back-end, mobile development experience, and a passion for building engaging digital experiences.
+I specialise in creating seamless, responsive web applications using efficient, clean code, primarily with JavaScript, and developing Android apps with Kotlin.
 I bring ideas to life by combining creativity with technical expertise.
 Explore my repository to see my projects, and feel free to reach out for collaboration or feedback.
-Let's create something extraordinary together!
+Let’s create something extraordinary together!

 ---